Trusts—frequently asked questions (FAQs)

-The process of establishing a trust is made easy with The Public Trustee of Queensland.
-We will help you safeguard the future financial security of your loved ones by ensuring the validity and appropriateness of any terms in the trusts.
+We will help you safeguard the financial security of your loved ones by ensuring the terms of your trust are valid and appropriate.

-- These are generally created in wills and are managed for children until they attain 18 years or more.
+- These are generally created in Wills and are managed for children until they turn 18 (or older, as specified in the trust).

-- The Public Trustee can help you by providing income to your children that is tax effective.
+- We can help you by providing income to your children that is tax effective.

 - These trusts are usually created to take effect if both parents die.